jasontan056/music-tools/docs/deployment.md

   sudo usermod -aG docker "$USER" && newgrp docker
   ```
 - A GHCR token with `read:packages` (use `GITHUB_TOKEN` or a PAT).
-- DNS A/CNAME pointing to the droplet (e.g., `*.preview.example.com` or your production domain).
+- DNS A/CNAME pointing to the droplet (e.g., `*.preview.example.com` and your production domain).

 ## One-time droplet bootstrap